 |Cairn at the bottom of alignment||1|

-A summary of information for the individual stone alignments can be viewed by clicking on the site names below.
+Information for the individual stone alignments can be viewed by clicking on the photographs or site names below.
 Further information and commentary will be added in the future.
 Whilst it is believed that the existing information is accurate, mistakes inevitably occur and should you spot any your help in improving this resource would be much appreciated.
 Your help will of course be fully acknowledged.
 Please use the contact button to get in touch.